 Centering Prayer is a method of prayer which prepares us to receive the gift of God’s presence, traditionally called contemplative prayer.
 Centering prayer facilitates the movement from more active prayer – verbal, mental or affective prayer – into a receptive prayer of resting in God.
 Join ongoing sessions of Centering Prayer where you can learn the practice and experience it in a leader-led small group setting.

-Small groups of no more than 12 will travel together in a church van to Belmont Abbey, nearby in Belmont, NC.
+2019 DATES TO BE ANNOUNCED for small groups of no more than 12 to travel together in a church van to Belmont Abbey, nearby in Belmont, NC.
 Carry your own lunch for a no cost Day Apart.
 Space is limited for these events and registration is requested.*